How to create the perfect 360-degree photo for Google Street View, and the things I’ve learned using GoPro Fusion Studio.

 Make sure to move the time selector to different points to see if your settings look good.
 You might have the odd photo that was taken at a wonky angle (I have many like this where I’ve bent down or slipped) which is why checking against a larger number of photos is advisable.

-The “grab a 360 photo” tool is also a useful to test your modifications.
-Using a panoramic photo viewer (e.g. Insta360 Player) you’ll be able to see if everything is level and as expected.
+The “grab a 360 photo” tool is also useful to test your modifications.
+Using a 360-degree photo viewer (e.g. Insta360 Player) you’ll be able to see if everything is level and as expected.

 Note, don’t mess around with the colour settings too much, if at all.
 If you plan to upload to Google Street View, images where colouration has been significantly modified (think Instagram filters) will be rejected by Google.